jana388/Learning-journal/README.md

 Today I am going to finish my first tutorial on Player Movement.
 I was planning on finishing it last week, but I realised how thorough the tuorial has to be.
 It took me a long time to take the screenshots, edit the text, and find an aproppriate way to explain the code and the process of setting up the project.
 I am trying to finish this tutorial today, because I still have three tutorials to do which will be as much time consuming the first one.

 ## 2024-12-10
 I have made another repository for my Ai-movement tutorial.
-It is going to be about how to make another object move according to the player.
+It is going to be about how to make another object follow the movement of the player.
 I started planning on how to make it.
 With the help of my prototype, I already had some code and an idea of how to construct the tutorial.
 Nevertheless, since the tutorials have to be independent and not extend  on the previous tutorials, I still needed some time to organise how the tutorial will look.

 ## 2024-12-20
 I continued working on Ai-movement tutorial.
 I added a prerequisite on Player movement script for this tutorial so I do not have to explain thoroughly again on how to make it.
 I wanted this tutorial to be solely based on Ai-movement script.
 By setting this prerequisite, the focus will be only on Ai script.
 Although I had this script in my prototype game, I made a new Unity project specifically for this code so I can start explaining from scratch.
 Not only has it helped me to focus on this code, but it has also helped me practice this code a bit more.
 On the other hand, there are a lot of extra objects and scripts in my prototype game which I did not want to include in the tutorial, because it would confuse the reader.
 What is more, it will help me practice coding a bit more.